Román Orús: Scientific work

+Awards

+Orús has received various awards for his scientific work, including an Honourable Mention in the Václav Votruba Prize (2008), a Marie Curie International Return Fellowship (2009), the European Physical Society's Early Career Award (2014), which he shared with Ian Chapman, and the Physics, Innovation and Technology Prize from the Royal Spanish Society of Physics and the BBVA Foundation (2024).

+He has also been appointed a member of the United Nations Independent International Scientific Panel on Artificial Intelligence (2026).
+Established by the United Nations General Assembly, this global panel brings together leading experts to promote an evidence-based dialogue on the opportunities, risks and social impact of AI.

 Entrepreneurial career

 Together with Enrique Lizaso, Samuel Mugel, and Alfonso Rubio, Orús co-founded Multiverse Computing in 2019, a company focused on the industrial applications of early prototypes of quantum computers.
 The project originated from a working group within the Quantum World Association.
 Multiverse Computing was incorporated as a company in March 2019 in San Sebastián (Spain), from the outset receiving support from local authorities as well as from DIPC and BIC-Gipuzkoa.